Third Federal Government Action Plan to implement Resolution 1325

 Activity in crisis regions

 In crisis contexts, Germany fosters the political participation of women, for example, through the Women’s Peace and Humanitarian Fund, in which Germany plays an influential role as the second-largest donor.
 Germany also cooperates with the local civilian population to prevent sexual violence and strengthen survivors.
-Together with a large number of partners such as the Mukwege Foundation, medica mondiale, the International Organisation for Migration and the All Survivors Project, Germany helps provide medical and psychosocial support to survivors of sexual violence as well as access to sexual and reproductive healthcare and rights.
+Together with a large number of partners such as the Mukwege Foundation, medica mondiale, the International Organisation for Migration and the All Survivors Project, Germany is, for example, helping provide medical and psychosocial support to survivors of sexual violence.